Ujjwal0501/WMP-CS50-Ujjwal0501/README.md

   ![Scratch online editor](scratch.png)

-  3. Upload the file you just downoaded.
-Using the 'Upload file from computer' option.
+  3. Upload the file you just downoaded using the 'Upload from computer' option.
 Click ok on the prompt.

-  After uploading the file is uploaded, it should appear similar as in the image below.
+  After uploading the file, the webpage should appear similar as in the image below.

   ![Project file uploaded](loaded.png)

+  4. Use the icon on top left corner of the webpage to go fullscreen.
+Click on the green flag to start the program.